dhh1128/codecraft.co/use-kind-words.md

 I think that's short-sighted.

 Tech is hard.
-Things often fail to work; requirements change; incompatibilities in components and tools are endemic; we <a href="../../../2012/09/25/six-learning-tips-for-tech-folks/">learn a lot by trial and error</a>.
-Part of "tech progress" is raising the experience, confidence, and <a href="../../../2013/05/31/courage-counts/">courage</a> of those around us; in doing so, we <a href="../../../2012/09/24/julie-jones-learn-voraciously/">learn more</a> ourselves, and we are usually repaid in spades.
-Over time, the output of a healthy community will always <a href="../../../2015/03/04/rockstars/">exceed the contributions of a single "rock star"</a>, if for no other reason than because the community has a longer lifespan. <a href="../../../2012/10/01/humility/">Humility</a> and <a href="../../../2012/10/02/lynn-bendixsen-listen/">listening</a> are worth keeping on our personal radar.
+Things often fail to work; requirements change; incompatibilities in components and tools are endemic; we <a href="lynn-bendixsen-listen.md">listening</a> are worth keeping on our personal radar.

 I say "thank you" to Sarah and to all the other developers who move in linux kernel circles--Linus included.
 I don't want the exacting technical standards in that community to erode.
 But I suggest we ought to be smart enough to honor that imperative and still see that the developers who contribute there feel appreciated and respected.
 <blockquote>“I have wept in the night